-Multiple Sclerosis (MS)
+Multiple Sclerosis (MS) - Basics

 Multiple Sclerosis is a disease of the central nervous system that is characterized by the progressive breakdown in communication between the brain and the rest of the body.
 MS is most likely the result of an auto immune abnormality, which causes the body to attack myelin, a fatty substance that covers and insulates the nerve cell fibers in the brain and spinal cord.
 Myelin aids in the smooth, efficient transmission of messages between the brain and spinal cord, and the rest of the body.
 When it becomes damaged or lost, the messages are delayed or become blocked, leading to reduced function in affected areas.